Persistence

 • Path begins with HKLM Exclude

-But since, we are using the remote machine, the following code can be used.
-The output result contains all the files that contain an empty reference to a file that doesn’t exist on the drive.
-As we can see, an interesting file has appeared.
-This file is called igniteserver.exe and refers to a World writable directory (/Users/Public).
-Means that an attacker can put his own malicious file on this directory with the name igniteserver.exe.
+However, since we are using the remote machine, the following code can help identify exploitable keys.
+The output lists all files that have an empty reference to a file that doesn’t exist on the drive.
+As shown, an interesting file named igniteserver.exe appears, which points to a World writable directory (/Users/Public).
+This means an attacker can place a malicious file in that directory with the same name, igniteserver.exe.

 $inproc = gwmi Win32_COMSetting | ?{ $_.LocalServer32 -ne $null }